rrobberobin/OptimalHedgeRatio-MGARCH/README.md

-Estimating the optimal hedge ratio between corn and wheat Done using multivariate GARCH
+Estimating the optimal hedge ratio between corn and wheat.
+Done using multivariate GARCH